 The only acceptable alternative to breastfeeding Breastfeeding (See also Nutrition in Infants.)
-Breast milk is the nutrition of choice.
-The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for a minimum of 6 months and introduction... read more during the first year is formula; water can cause hyponatremia, and whole cow’s milk is not nutritionally complete.
+Breast milk is the nutrition of choice for young infants.
+The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for a minimum of 6 months... read more during the first year is formula; water can cause hyponatremia, and whole cow’s milk is not nutritionally complete.
 Advantages of formula feeding include the ability to quantify the amount of nourishment and the ability of family members to participate in feedings.
 But all other factors being equal, these advantages are outweighed by the undisputed health benefits of breastfeeding.

 Commercial infant formulas are available as powders, concentrated liquids, and prediluted (ready-to-feed) liquids; each contains vitamins, and most are supplemented with iron.
 Formula should be prepared with fluoridated water; oral fluoride drops (0.25 mg/day) should be given after age 6 months in areas where fluoridated water is unavailable and when using prediluted liquid formula, which is prepared with nonfluoridated water.